Denver Mint: 1862 Act of Congress

+Branch status

 There was new hope for branch mint status when Congress provided for the establishment of a mint at Denver for gold and silver coin production.
 The site for the new mint at West Colfax and Delaware streets was purchased on April 22, 1896, for approximately $60,000.
 Construction began in 1897.

 Appropriations to complete and equip the plant were insufficient, and the transfer of assay operations to the new building were delayed until September 1, 1904.
 Coinage operations finally began on February 1, 1906, advancing the status of the Denver facility to Branch Mint.
 In addition, before the new machinery to be used at the Mint was installed for use, it was first sent to the St. Louis Exposition of 1904 for display.
 Silver coins were minted in Denver for the first time in 1906.
 During the first year, 167 million coins were produced, including $20 gold (double eagle) coins, $10 gold (eagle) coins, $5 gold (half eagle) coins, and assorted denominations of silver coins.

 The mint was individually listed on the National Register of Historic Places in 1972.
 It was further included as a contributing building in the listing of Civic Center Historic District in 1974.

 Today, the Denver Mint produces commemorative coins, coin dies and uncirculated coin sets.
 It has a production capacity of more than 50 million coins a day and roughly 350 employees.